Races/Species

 Philosophy and Beliefs

-The long and peaceful lives of the Glyphens allowed them to invest in deep thinking and philosophy.
-The majority of Glyphens are very slow to act.
-Sometimes, it takes centuries to make major decisions, and that is if everything goes smoothly.
-Glyphens believe that the main reason for war and conflict is that all living species are in a hurry.
-It is natural to crave something, to pursue one’s goals, but does it have to be here and now?
+Glyphens live long lives devoid of problems, which allows them to invest in deep thinking and philosophy.
+As such, they are slow to act.
+Sometimes, Glyphens spend centuries making major decisions, and that is if everything goes smoothly.
+They believe the main reason for conflicts is that other species live in a constant hurry.
 Glyphens follow the “Rock&Chill Manifesto”, which guides one to be “calm as a rock” and “serene as the void”.
-But could mortal species, with a lifespan of an instant, afford the pursuit of tranquillity?
+But could mortal species, with a lifespan of an instant, afford the pursuit of tranquility?

 Sirens